PatrickTourniaire/PatrickTourniaire/README.md

 ## Hi there, I'm Patrick Tourniaire 👋

-Hi, I'm Patrick Tourniaire, a passionate Artificial Intelligence and Computer Science student at the University of Edinburgh.
+Hi, I'm Patrick Tourniaire and I am currently in my 4th and final year, studying BSc Artificial Intelligence & Computer Science at the University of Edinburgh.

-- 👨🏻‍🎓 I’m studying Artificial Intelligence & Computer Science at the University of Edinburgh
-- 🚀 Co-Founder of Freelent Inc. - a freelance platform for CS students at top universities working for startups.
+## Current Projects
+🚀  **Co-Founder and CTO @ Freelent Inc.** | June 2021 - Present

+A modern recruitment platform for companies to find top talent from Universities and use recruitment methods based on teamwork skills and communication instead of old fashioned competative recruitment process.